Epiteks/eblih/README.md

 ## Changelogs

+* v0.5
+    * Add "repository new" to create, set the ACL ans clone a repository

 * v0.4
     * Add "repository link" to link your current directory with a repository (Yours or someone else's, if you have the ACL)